-- 1. Select Installation Site.
+- Select Installation Site.
 Try to use a clear and open area to deploy the S9.
-Even though the S9 is completely insulated, you absolutely MUST locate the antenna site at least 46' away from power lines (1.5x the length of the antenna).
-In fact, an ideal installation site would be a least 46' away from any other large object such as a house or trees. - 2.
-Install the Mount.
+Even though the S9 is completely insulated, you absolutely MUST locate the antenna site at least 46' away from power lines.
+In fact, an ideal installation site would be a least 46' away from any other large object such as a house or trees. - Install the Mount.
 The S9 requires a mount.
 The elevated mount was discussed earlier.
 For ground-mount installations, you will need a large hammer, a spare piece of wood and a level.